ninadepina/rijksmuseum-unveiled-server/README.md

 }
 ```

--   Added cache control to the application
+-   Added cache control to the application.
+Cache control headers allow the server to control how long the client (usually a web browser) should cache certain resources.
+Caching resources can improve performance by reducing the number of requests made to the server.

 ```javascript
 app.use(/.*-[0-9a-f]{10}\..*/, (req, res, next) => {